-A student attending a social event will be asked to sign out when leaving before the end of the event; anyone leaving before the official end of the event will not be readmitted.
+A student attending a social event will be asked to sign out when leaving before the end of the event and will not be readmitted.

-Please contact the campus principal if you are interested in serving as a chaperone for any school social events.
+A parent interested in serving as a chaperone for any school social events should contact the campus principal.